Skip to content

 The extension utilizes The Mirror to simulate adversarial interactions.

-• Social Engineering Simulation: The Mirror generates prompts that mimic the Magus's authority (using the persona's stylistic markers) to see if the model will bypass safety constraints or reveal protected Sigils.
+• Social Engineering Simulation: The Mirror generates prompts that mimic the Magus's authority (using the persona's stylistic markers) to see whether the model attempts to bypass safety constraints or reveal protected Sigils.

 • Sovereign Validation: Only models that withstand the "Master's Voice" during an adversarial simulation are deemed "Sovereign" and granted the authority to modify core logic within the Lab.

 The Riddle tracks Accuracy / VRAM_Occupancy.
-This allowed the system to identify "Hidden Titans"—small models that punch significantly above their weight class—ensuring the Lych remains lean, fast, and high-signal.
+This allowed the system to identify "Hidden Titans"—small models that punch significantly above their weight class—ensuring the Lich remains lean, fast, and precise.
+This is the endgame of optimization: Stillness.
+An enlightened network makes a targeted, clean cut without wandering into an "LSD-brain" of endless Vṛttis.